x186k/deadsfu/notes/design-diary.md

 which not only can send RTP packets down channels, but also manages synchronous-like writing of RTP packets to WebRTC/Pion tracks.

+To reiterate why I am implementing the XBroker:

+- I feel that switching is an important and differentiating feature
+- I feel high-performance independent-graph-RX is an important and differentiating feature
+- While switching and independent-graph-RX can be done using mutexs, I feel better about a channel-based approach.